MWSandbox/docs/notes/k8s-deep-dive.md

   - Pod network: CNI plugins (e.g. Calico, Cilium)
   - Network policy: CNI plugins
   - Gateway API: E.g. Istio
+- Network policies
+  - Control traffic flow at IP address or port level (OSI 3+4)
+  - Apply to a pod on at least one end of the connection
+  - By default all ingress and egress connections are allowed
+- DNS
+  - DNS config in pods at /etc/resolv.conf - populated by kubelet
+  - Pods and services receive A records
+  - Named ports that are port of services receive SRV records
+  - DNS policies for pods:
+    - Default: Same as for the node, only named default, ist not configured as default option
+    - ClusterFirst: Default, every query for outside domains is forwarded to an upstream NS
+    - ClusterFirstWithHostNet: For pods running with hostNetwork
+    - None: All DNS settings need to be provided in pod spec
+- IPv6
+  - Dual-stack is supported -> IPv4 and IPv6 addresses are configured for pods and services
+  - Can be specified with `.spec.ipFamilyPolicy` on service creation
+- Topology Aware Routing
+  - Prefer same-zone-traffic for higher performance or lower cost
+  - Hints stored in Endpoint Slices
+  - Topology Aware Routing can be enabled by setting `service.kubernetes.io/topology-mode` to Auto for a Service
+- Service Internal Traffic Policy
+  - Keep network traffic within a node if pods are running on the same node
+  - Will not route traffic at all, if there are pods only available on other nodes
+  - Can be enabled by setting `.spec.internalTrafficPolicy` to Local for a service

 # Services
   - Exposes an application behind a single outward-facing endpoint